 Do you provide funding for publishing in OA journals?

 Scholar Commons does not provide funding for publishing in Open Access journals.
-Santa Clara University does provide some funds for open access publishing via the Provost's Publications Grant Request process.
+Santa Clara University does provide some funds for open access publishing via the Provost Publication Grant process.

 What kinds of items are eligible for Scholar Commons?

 Books, academic journal articles, conference presentations, conference poster sessions, theses, dissertations, student research (with faculty approval), instructional resources, and university archival material are all candidates for inclusion in Scholar Commons.